SquadFM/Gaming-on-Linux/README.md

 ### Games
-`sudo pacman -S --noconfirm xonotic` # a cool arena shooter - obviously not needed
+`sudo pacman -S --noconfirm xonotic` # a great open source arena shooter - obviously not needed

 ### Steam
 - Steam is already installed, open it in the Start menu